 Each patient and injury will be different so always take the advice of your medical professional or surgeon.
-See ACL rehabilitation program for an overview of when each exercise fits in.
+See Phil’s full ACL rehabilitation program for more detailed information on how each exercise fits in.

 ACL mobility exercises

 Knee mobility exercises can begin during the pre-operative phase of ACL rehabilitation if pain allows.

 Mobility is most important after surgery and should begin as soon as possible within the first two weeks after surgery.
 Exercises should not be painful to perform.

 Aim to work within the pain-free range of motion.
 We recommend seeking professional advice before attempting any anterior cruciate ligament rehabilitation exercises.